Phase III: Spreading the Word

 This kit designed by the Serra Club contains everything you need to start a Vocations Crucifix program for either your parish or school.
 Purchase it here.

 Called By Name

 Called By Name, developed and promoted by Serra, is recommended by the U.S. Bishops’ Committee on Vocations.
 This highly successful and advanced program invites men and women, 18 years of age or older, to consider a vocation as a priest, sister, or brother.
 Many seminarians say that the final nudge for starting discussions with the vocation director was simply being asked, by their pastor, parent, grandparent, or any Catholic adult, if they had considered the priesthood.
-It is crucial that parishes actively support and promote future generation of priests, religious sisters, and brothers to serve a growing Church, hungering for Christ in the Eucharist.
+It is crucial that parishes actively support and promote future generations of priests, religious sisters, and brothers to serve a growing Church, hungering for Christ in the Eucharist.